tanfwong/sdr_notes/_sources/ch3/filter.md

   computationally efficient.
 Efficiency is critical to us since we may need to implement these filters in the host PC simultaneously with many other computationally intensive processing functions.
-Therefore, we will opt for frequency-domain implementations of the filters with FFT, which will be the main work horse of our SDR implementations.
+Therefore, we may need to opt for frequency-domain implementations of the filters with FFT, which will be the main work horse of our SDR implementations.
 * In addition, we have mentioned before that there are limitations on